Rebecca Luker: Personal life

 Luker married Gregory Jbara in 1993.
 They divorced in 1996.
 She married Danny Burstein in June 2000, becoming stepmother to his sons Zachary and Alexander.

 On February 9, 2020, Luker announced that she was suffering from amyotrophic lateral sclerosis (ALS), having been diagnosed in late 2019.
 In June 2020, she could still sing, as she hosted a livestreamed benefit for ALS.
-However, in October, she said she had been using a wheelchair for seven months, and the disease had progressed to the point where she had "no diaphragm," thus could not speak loudly.
+However, by October, the disease had progressed to the point where she had "no diaphragm" and thus could not speak loudly.
+She had been in a wheelchair for seven months at the time.

 In April 2020, Burstein contracted COVID-19 (along with several other cast members of Moulin Rouge!, in which he was starring).
 He was hospitalized at St. Luke's in Manhattan and recovered.
 Following his ordeal, Burstein wrote an account of it that was published in The Hollywood Reporter.
 Toward the end of that article, Burstein wrote, "while I'm getting better, Rebecca has started dealing with the virus as well now.
 She's not been tested, but has all the symptoms to varying degrees.
 We are monitoring her closely."
 Luker ultimately had a much milder case than her husband.

 Luker died of ALS at a hospital in Manhattan on December 23, 2020, at age 59.